Kite mooring: Mooring accidents

 When flying a world-record-sized recreation kite, a famous professional kite flier lost his life as he became an accidental mooring of the large kite.
 When extreme-sport kitesurfers are themselves the dynamic mooring gone astray, they sometimes slam into rocks, buildings, people, thorns, trees and end up with minor to fatal injuries.
 The kite system called paraglider has the human pilot as the dynamic mooring; when collapse of the kite's wing occurs too near the ground and there is not time to use a parachute, damage occurs to people and property.
 When a statically moored kite-type hang glider is moored improperly, gusts sometimes lift the kite and the kite hang glider gets into a lockout condition and slams into the ground, breaking itself and sometimes causing injury to persons and other property.
-Mooring kites so the kite can reach electric high voltage powerlines can cause outages in electrical service and sometimes injury or death to people.
+Mooring kites so the kite can reach high voltage electric power lines can cause outages in electrical service and sometimes injury or death to people.
 Most every recreational kite sold has a tag that refers to where to fly the kite; this is implicitly telling the operator to keep the kite moored in a safe manner.
 Humans are responsible for the kites they anchor or set into free-flight.
 One of the downsides to the war-time use of barrage balloon (kytoons) involved cut tether cables that dragged into power lines causing loss of production of other needed goods.
-See the safety list at National Kite Month:
+See the safety list at National Kite Month.